Building A Text-Based Chemical Structure Rendering Tool With And For Claude

 ## project scope

-YOU MUST focus entirely on building a python package for rendering chemical structures as ASCII/Unicode art, optimized for text-based environments.
+YOU MUST focus entirely on building a python package for rendering chemical structures as ASCII/Unicode art.

-With the project context in place, I asked Claude to geneate a preliminary project tree structure, which I edited.
-Then I asked Claude to generate initial python module stubs (methods, inputs, and descriptions but no implementation).
-Again, I edited the stubs to match my desired schema.
+I asked Claude to geneate a preliminary project tree structure, which I edited.
+Then I asked Claude to generate initial python module stubs and edited them to match my desired schema.
 The tree structure was something like the following:

 chemscii/